LEARNAcademy/syllabus/react/create-react-app.md

 ### Nesting Components

 It is normal to have many different components working together to create a React app.
-To keep the components organized, we will create another directory inside of _src_ called _components_.
+To keep the components organized, we will create another directory inside of `src` called `components`.

 In this example, we will create an application that has a Header component, a Recipe component, and a Footer component.

-Inside the components folder, create a new file called `Header.js`.
+Inside the components directory, create a new file called `Header.js`.
 It is convention to name the file the same name as the component in that file.

 **src/components/Header.js**